Spicy Citrus Wings are not your tradition chicken wings. These are spicy and citrusy and dipped in a mouthwatering scallion dip.

 I originally saw this recipe on Tasty Kitchen.
 What caught my attention first was combination of spicy and citrus which then triggered a salivary response in my mouth forcing me to click over to her website to read more about them.
 Doing so led me to find her cilantro scallion dip.
 Honestly I’ve never been so excited about a single dip in my entire life.
 These wings and this dip is where it’s at!
 So make them for your next football party or get together, I promise you won’t regret it.

-These are whole chicken wings.
+You will need 2-1/2 pounds whole chicken wings.
 You’ll need to break them down into three parts; the wingtip (which you’ll discard), the wing or “wingette”, and the classic drumette.

 With your index finger find each of the joints.